 Duties of the County Mayor

 As chief executive officer of the county, the County Mayor exercises a role of leadership in county government.
 The primary duties focus on county financial management.
-The County Mayor is the general agent of the county and thus may draw warrants upon the general fund unless otherwise provided in an optional general law or county charter.
-The County Mayor has custody of county property not placed with other officers, and may also examine the accounts of county officers.
+The County Mayor is the general agent of the county and manages the day to day operations of the county.
+The County Mayor has care and custody of county property not placed with other officers such as the Sheriffs responsibility for the jail.

 The County Mayor is elected by popular vote at the regular August election every four years coinciding with the governor’s election, and takes office on September 1 following the election, after receiving the proper certification of election, obtaining the official bond and taking the required oath of office.
 Failure to take and file the proper oath and bond is a misdemeanor offense.